vsch/scheduler/README.md

 The total RAM overhead per task is 5 bytes, with a fixed overhead of 10 bytes for the scheduler.

+For `YieldingTask` the overhead adds a stack buffer, to hold the task specific stack contents.
+This only includes stack data between the point on the stack when it was resumed and when yield was called.
+This data is removed from the stack into the buffer at time of yield, and restored to the stack when the task is resumed.

+`YieldingTask` methods:

+* `uint8_t yieldSuspend()` - yield and suspend the task.
+It will not return until task is resumed via `resume()` call.
+* `uint8_t yieldResume(uint16_t milliseconds)` - Will set the task to
+  resume in `milliseconds` and yield.
+Function will return when the timeout has elapsed.
+* `void yield()` - sets resume delay to `0` and yields.
+Useful for breaking up long tasks to allow other functions to be performed.
+* `uint8_t hasYielded() const` - returns true if the task has returned via one of the yield methods, `0` if the task has exited its `loop()` function.
+* `uint8_t maxStackUsed() const` - maximum bytes used of the task's stack buffer.
+Can be used to reduce the buffer size, if it isn't needed.
+* `uint8_t isCurrentTask() const` - returns non-zero if the task is the current task in the scheduler's `loop` context.

+## Implementation Details for `YieldingTask`

+The implementation manipulates the contents of the stack to allow suspending and resuming tasks, in-situ.
+This requires assembly code which is highly compiler and MCU dependent.
+The current implementation of this code is in the `TinySwitcher.S` `avr-gcc` assembly and is only for the avr gcc toolchain and only for the AT328p and compatible MCU's.
+Although, only the 328p was actually used and tested to work.

+The trick involves removing data from the stack to a buffer when the task is yielded and restoring it to the stack when the task is resumed.
+Execution of each task proceeds on the main stack and the buffer only needs sufficient space to store stack data pushed between the call to a task's `loop` method and when the `yieldContext` was called in the `TinySwitcher` assembly code.
+How deep the call hierarchy is within the task has no influence.
+It is only how deep into the hierarchy is the call to yield context is made.
+If the task always yields from within it's `loop` method, then 32 bytes for the stack buffer, plus any local variable space definitions in the function, will be plenty.

+This works because the data on the stack is not position dependent.
+Except, in the case where a pointer to a local variable is also stored on the stack.
+In this case the code will break if the resumed stack is in a slightly different position, but that would be a very rare use case.

 ## Example